 398 Abstract Algebra I or Real Analysis I (3 s.h. each) (Q)

 MATH 398 alternates between abstract algebra one year and real analysis the next.
 Both courses develop mathematical maturity through the use of intuition, deductive logic and mathematical analysis.
 Abstract algebra studies the structures of axiomatic mathematical systems such as groups, rings and fields.
 Real analysis develops the mathematical techniques necessary to understand the real line as well as functions on the reals.
 MATH 398 may be repeated for credit and all students who plan to attend graduate school in Mathematics must take both courses. *Prerequisites: MATH 302, and MATH 322 or permission of instructor.
 Fall semester.

 401 Senior Seminar (3 s.h.)
 (M)

 MATH 401 provides the structure under which students complete their senior research projects.
 Students must sign up for 1 s.h. of Senior Seminar in the fall and 2 s.h. of Senior Seminar in the spring of their senior year.
 Each student completes a faculty-approved research project, writes a senior paper based on the results, and presents the results to the mathematics faculty.
 The student is required to write a paper and pass an oral examination on the theory related to her research area, as well as propose her research project in the fall.
 She will perform her research in the spring semester, and defend her senior research project paper when done.
-This requirement applies to Baldwin Online and Adult Programs students as well. *Prerequisite: MATH 398 or taken concurrently.
+This requirement applies to Adult Degree Program students as well. *Prerequisite: MATH 398 or taken concurrently.